ajclarkson/dotfiles/README.md

 ## Usage

+### Pre-requisites

+- For the `mas` commands to succeed, you must have recently opened the Mac App Store so that your credentials are refreshed.
+The `mas signin` command does not work on newer versions of OSX :(
+- **N.B** (For my own situation) If running this on cloudflare WARP some of the tools fail with certificate errors.

 The `./dotfiles` script at the root of the install is the binary entry point to everything.
 To quickly get up and running:

 ```bash